strata-org/Strata-Generators/README.md

 separate proof file.
 For example, for the `LExpr` generator, `HasTypeAGen/Core.lean` contains the actual code for the generator, while `HasTypeAGen.lean` contains the generator's correctness proofs.
 This allows us to avoid importing both Strata and Batteries (imported transitively via Mathlib) in the same file, as `List.Forall₂` is defined by both libraries.
-Additionally, since the proof files need Mathlib tactics, the generator definitions live in Mathlib-free `Core` modules and expose flat contexts (e.g. an `OpCtx = List (String × LMonoTy)`) instead of importing Strata's `Factory`.

 ## Dependencies